ExgnosisClasses/JavaWeek1/Labs/Lab 7-1 Specialization/Lab 7-1 Specialization.md

 ## Part 2: Create a subclass without inheritance (optional)

 This section shows how to do inheritance without `extends`.
-Read through it and try the code if you want
+Read through it and try the code.
+Give it a try if you want to challenge yourself.

 A `ServiceDog` does everything a dog does with the addition of adding a `work()` method.